 - Cognitive impairment may be mild to moderate

 Children with Down syndrome can be diagnosed before or after birth.

 Due to peculiar facial features, they are easily identifiable.
 If diagnosed after birth, there is no cure available and only quality of life can be improved by training, education and extra care.

 Down syndrome can be diagnosed during pregnancy and if the foetus is found to have Down syndrome, pregnancy is terminated.

-Down syndrome can be diagnosed by amniocentesis technique.
-In amniocentesis, the amniotic fluid is taken out with the help of a needle and karyotype of the dividing cells are done in the lab.
+Down syndrome can be diagnosed by the amniocentesis technique.
+In amniocentesis, the amniotic fluid is taken out with the help of a needle and the karyotype of the dividing cells are done in the lab.
 Cells of amniotic fluid have the same genetic content as the foetus.
 The karyotype is studied for any chromosomal abnormality.
 If the karyotype is abnormal, the foetus is aborted.

 This was a brief note on Down’s syndrome.
 Explore notes on other important concepts related to NEET, only at BYJU’S.